Community detection in temporal multilayer networks, with an application to correlation networks: Effect of inter-layer coupling on a multilayer partition

 In Fig.~\ref{FIG5.5}(d), we show the matrix of mean values of persistence between all pairs of layers.
-The $(s,r)^{\text{th}}$ entry is the term $\sum_{i=1}^{N}\delta(c_{i_s},c_{i_{r}})$, where $s,r\in\{1,\ldots,\vert\mathcal{T}\vert\}$ need not be from consecutive layers, averaged over nodes, all values of $\omega\in[0,50]$ in our sample, and multiple runs for each value of $\omega$.
+The $(s,r)^{\text{th}}$ entry is the term $\sum_{i=1}^{N}\delta(c_{i_s},c_{i_{r}})/N$, where $s,r\in\{1,\ldots,\vert\mathcal{T}\vert\}$ need not be from consecutive layers, averaged over all values of $\omega\in[0,50]$ in our sample, and multiple runs for each value of $\omega$.
 Instead of only plotting $\text{Pers}(C)\vert_s$ for consecutive layers, Fig.~\ref{FIG5.5} gives some indication as to whether nodes change communities between layers $s$ and $s+1$ to join a community that contains a copy of some of these nodes from another time layer (i.e., $\sum_{i=1}^{N}\delta(c_{i_{s+1}},c_{i_{r}}) \neq 0$ for some $r$) or to join a community that does not contain a copy of these nodes in any other time layer (i.e., $\sum_{i=1}^{N}\delta(c_{i_{s+1}},c_{i_{r}}) = 0$ for all $r$).
 Figure \ref{FIG5.5} also gives some insight into whether there are sets of consecutive layers across which persistence values remain relatively large.
 This may shed light on when connectivity patterns change in a multilayer network.
-As indicated by the values on the color scale, the values of persistence in Fig.~\ref{FIG5.5}(d) remain relatively high (which can partly be explained by the fact that equities and bonds remain in the same community across almost all layers, and these constitute roughly 50 $\%$ of the node sample).
-The most noticeable diagonal block separation in the middle of Fig.~\ref{FIG5.5}(d) corresponds to the change in Fig.~\ref{FIG5.5}(c) between 2005 and 2006, and the smaller diagonal block at the bottom right in Fig.~\ref{FIG5.5}(d) corresponds to the change in Fig.~\ref{FIG5.5}(c) after the Lehman Bankruptcy between 2008 and 2009.
+As indicated by the values on the color scale, the values of persistence in Fig.~\ref{FIG5.5}(d) remain relatively high (which can be explained in part by the fact that equities and bonds remain in the same community across almost all layers, and these constitute roughly 50$\%$ of the node sample).
+The most noticeable separation into diagonal blocks in the middle of Fig.~\ref{FIG5.5}(d) corresponds to the change in Fig.~\ref{FIG5.5}(c) between 2005 and 2006, at which various currencies, metals, and fuels separate from the bond community (blue) to form a dark green community.
+The smaller diagonal block at the bottom right of Fig.~\ref{FIG5.5}(d) corresponds to the change in Fig.~\ref{FIG5.5}(c) after the Lehman Bankruptcy between 2008 and 2009 [after the pink streak in Fig.~\ref{FIG5.5}(c)].